-Those dealing with cystic acne, especially those that have tried several forms of treatments to clear their acne with little to no success, are increasingly counting on natural remedies including essential oils like Tea Tree Oil.
+Those dealing with cystic acne, especially those that have tried several forms of treatments with little to no success, are increasingly counting on natural remedies to clear up their acne.

 It is a popular choice for treating acne because of its anti-inflammatory and antimicrobial properties.
 It can also calm redness, swelling, inflammation and may even help to prevent and reduce acne scars, leaving you with smooth, clear skin.

 The reputation as a cure-all given to this oil is not an exaggeration.
 Even Meghan Markle carries a bottle of tea tree everywhere she goes as it’s a cure for various skin issues!